mattrips/scratchPad/ProtocolConformance 200703.md

 >Prior to the adoption of conditional conformance per SE-0143, it appears that the distinction made no difference; overload resolution and protocol conformance always produced the same observable behavior.
 Now, due to the rule stated in Section 1.5.4, there are cases where there is a difference in behavior.  [move this discussion to 1.5.4, and explain the difference...]

 ### 1.5.4 Implementations on Generics via Constrained Extensions
-In the case of concretizations, under certain circumstances certain implementations are disregarded for purposes determin.
+In the case of concretizations, under certain circumstances certain implementations are disregarded for purposes determining a conformance of the type to a protocol.
+Specifically, if

+>Discussion
+>This limitation was part of the adoption of conditional conformance, SE-0143.
+I

 ## 1.6 Set of Witnesses